-As of the date of this prospectus, our Company, our subsidiaries, and the VIE have not distributed any earnings or settled any amounts owed under the VIE Agreements, and there has been no distribution of dividends or assets among the holding company, the subsidiaries or the VIE.
-Our Company, our subsidiaries, and the VIE do not have any plan to distribute earnings or settle amounts owed under the VIE Agreements in the foreseeable future.
-As of the date of this prospectus, none of our subsidiaries or the VIE have made any dividends or distributions to our Company and our Company has not made any dividends or distributions to our shareholders.
-As of the date of this prospectus, we do not have any U.S. investors, so no dividends or distributions have been made to any U.S. investors.
-We currently intend to retain all available funds and future earnings, if any, for the operation and expansion of the business of the VIE and its subsidiaries and do not anticipate declaring or paying any dividends in the foreseeable future.
-However, if we determine to pay dividends on any of our ordinary shares in the future, as a holding company, we will be dependent on receipt of funds from Zhizhen Technology, by way of dividend payments.
-Under Cayman Islands law, a Cayman Islands company may pay a dividend on its shares out of either profit or share premium amount, provided that in no circumstances may a dividend be paid if this would result in the company being unable to pay its debts due in the ordinary course of business.
-If we determine to pay dividends on any of our Ordinary Shares in the future, as a holding company, we will rely on payments made from Shanghai Xiao-I to Zhizhen Technology, pursuant to the VIE Agreements between them, and the distribution of such payments to Xiao-i Technology Limited from Zhizhen Technology, and then to AI Plus Holding Limited ("AI Plus") from Xiao-i Technology, and then to Xiao-I Corporation from AI Plus as dividends, unless we receive proceeds from future offerings.
-See "Prospectus Summary - Transfers of Cash to and from the VIE" on page 18 and "Risk Factors - Risks Related to Doing Business in China - There are significant uncertainties under the EIT Law relating to the withholding tax liabilities of our PRC subsidiary, and dividends payable by our PRC subsidiary to our offshore subsidiaries may not qualify to enjoy certain treaty benefits" on page 55 of this prospectus.
+appirator PRC regulators.
+Under Cayman Islands law, a Cayman Islands company may pay a dividend on its shares out of either profit or share premium amount, provided that in no circumstances may a dividend be paid out of share premium if this would result in the company being unable to pay its debts due in the ordinary course of business.
+If we determine to pay dividends on any of our Ordinary Shares in the future, as a holding company, we will rely on payments made from Shanghai Xiao-i to WFOE, pursuant to the VIE Agreements, and the distribution of such payments to Xiao-i Technology from WFOE, and then to AI Plus from Xiao-i Technology, and then to Xiao-I Corporation from AI Plus as dividends, unless we receive proceeds from future offerings.
+See "Prospectus Summary - Transfers of Cash to and from the VIE" on page 23 and "Risk Factors - Risks Related to Doing Business in China - There are significant uncertainties under the EIT Law relating to the withholding tax liabilities of our PRC subsidiary, and dividends payable by our PRC subsidiary to our offshore subsidiaries may not qualify to enjoy certain treaty benefits" on page 59 of this prospectus.

 Additionally, we are subject to certain legal and operational risks associated with the VIE's operations in China.
 PRC laws and regulations governing our current business operations are sometimes vague and uncertain, and therefore, these risks may result in a material change in the VIE's operations, significant depreciation of the value of our Ordinary Shares, or a complete hindrance of our ability to offer or continue to offer our securities to investors.
-Recently, the PRC government initiated a series of regulatory actions and statements to regulate business operations in China with little advance notice, including cracking down on illegal activities in the securities market, enhancing supervision over China-based companies listed overseas using variable interest entity structure, adopting new measures to extend the scope of cybersecurity reviews, and expanding the efforts in anti-monopoly enforcement.
-It is highly uncertain what the potential impact such modified or new laws and regulations will have on the daily business operations of our subsidiaries and the VIE, our ability to accept foreign investments, and our listing on an U.S. exchange.
-The Standing Committee of the National People's Congress (the

-"SCNPC") or PRC regulatory authorities may in the future promulgate laws, regulations, or implementing rules that require us, our subsidiaries, or the VIE to obtain regulatory approval from Chinese authorities before listing in the U.S. In other words, although the Company is currently not required to obtain permission from any of the PRC federal or local government to obtain such permission and has not received any denial to list on the U.S. exchange, our operations could be adversely affected, directly or indirectly; our ability to offer, or continue to offer, securities to investors would be potentially hindered and the value of our securities might significantly decline or be worthless, by existing or future laws and regulations relating to its business or industry or by intervene or interruption by PRC governmental authorities, if we or our subsidiaries (i) do not receive or maintain such permissions or approvals, (ii) inadvertently conclude that such permissions or approvals are not required, (iii) applicable laws, regulations, or interpretations change and we are required to obtain such permissions or approvals in the future, or (iv) any intervention or interruption by PRC governmental with little advance notice.
+Recently, the PRC government initiated a series of regulatory actions and statements to regulate business operations in China with little advance notice, including cracking down on illegal activities in the securities market, enhancing supervision over China-based companies listed overseas using a variable interest entity structure, adopting new measures to extend the scope of cybersecurity reviews and expanding the efforts in anti-monopoly enforcement.
+It is highly uncertain what the potential impact such modified or new laws and regulations will have on the daily business operations of our subsidiaries and the VIE, our ability to accept foreign investments, and our listing on a U.S. stock exchange.
+The Standing Committee of the National People's Congress (the "SCNPC") or PRC regulatory approval from Chinese authorities before listing in the U.S. In other words, although the Company is currently not required to obtain regulators on operations could be adversely affected, directly or indirectly; our ability to offer, or continue to offer, securities to investors would be potentially hindered and the value of our securities might significantly decline or be worthless, by existing or fluture laws and regulations or approvals are not required (iii) applicable laws, regulations, or interreption by PRC governmental authorities, if the Company, or its subsidiaries or the VIE or the VIE's subsidiaries or equire to obtain such permissions or approvals, (ii) inadvertently conclude that such permissions or approvals are not required, (iii) applicable laws, regulations,